 Ask for a detailed schedule of your project.
 Like communication, knowing when to expect things to be done will help alleviate stress and conquer the fear of the unknown.

 8. Be flexible

 When working with so many different people on such a large endeavor; you have to be flexible.
 Delays are going to happen, and mistakes are going to be made.
-Knowing that ahead of time will help you cope with it so much better when it happens.
+Knowing that ahead of time will help you cope with it and make the overall process more enjoyable.

 For more information, see lessons from the experts on designing a custom home.